Banaue Rice Terraces

-Locals up to this day still plant rice and vegetables on the terraces, although more and more younger Ifugaos do not find farming appealing, often opting for the more lucrative hospitality industry generated by the terraces.
+Locals up to this day still plant rice and vegetables on the terraces, although conservationists have begun arguing that these are no longer “real” rice terraces due to increasingly higher incidence of planting vegetables in lieu of rice.
+More and more younger Ifugaos do not find farming appealing, often opting for the more lucrative hospitality industry generated by the terraces.
 The result is the gradual erosion of the characteristic "steps", which require constant reconstruction and care.
 In 2010, a further problem encountered was drought, with the terraces drying up completely in March of that year.

 Anthropologist Otley Beyer has estimated that the terraces are over 2000 years old, but several researchers dispute this and contend that they were built much later.
 Nevertheless, rice is an ancient ancestral crop of the Philippines, having been carried by Austronesian migrations into the islands since at least 1500 BCE (3500 years ago).